MuellerMarius/quotidian/README.md

 Quotidian is a mood and habit tracker to make the best out of yourself

+# Problem spotting

+- new npm install needs --force attribute
+- for gyps python 2 (not python 3) is required -> change PATH settings

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).